osirisgothra/es64/README.md

     To date, approximately 653 hours have been spent in the various programs I use to devise these textures.

+Important Notes for the Future:

+    The overrides.txt has all it's comment footnotes in a file called 'overrides.txt.comments' to keep it neat and tidy.
+This file will be moving into the 'extras' subdirectory by the Fall of 2021.

+    Due to github's semi-annoying directory truncation, I may have to split things (back) up into directories but I havent done this because minetest loads the texture pack MUCH slower when it is split up like that (It can take up to an extra 3-5 minutes on some machines!).
+I havent decided on a workaround for this but a few are listed here:

+        Installer (not desirable, just another annoying step for the user) Archive textures (again, another annoying step for the user, plus cant see it on github) Split into Dirs by mod (tried this, slows things way down) Move things into dirs by file count (kinda cumbersome) Move things into dirs by name (slow AND cumbersome) Link to an online installer (security and cross-platform issues here)

+        Any ideas are welcome.
+The last entry might be employed just as an added convienence in addition to another measure, at this time, you will have to clone or download the repository to see all the files in it.
+I am going to also try adding a list of supported mods as soon as I get around to it (as I note later in this and other documentation).

 Programs Used To Produce This Pack:

     Gimp 2.8, 2.10      Photoshop CS6       Adobe Draw, Sketchbook